Frequently Asked Questions (FAQ)

 The universes will not always be entirely clean of apparently erroneous cases.
 Some people or households that should not have answered the question will have done so, and some that should have answered may be included in the "NIU" (not in universe) category.
 With the exception of the variables we construct for the convenience of users, these errors reflect problems in the original data.

 Why are there so many different sample member selection options? [top]

 Potential respondents to the ATUS were drawn from the outgoing rotation group of the Current Population Survey (CPS).
 The original ATUS public use files contain information on all sampled households and individuals whether or not they participated in the ATUS.
 To reach the broadest audience possible with our efforts, we have preserved much of the original detail in the public use files including household members of respondents and households in the CPS whose designated respondent did not participate in the ATUS.

 We expect that most users will select the "ATUS respondents" samples.
 Though time use information is only available for designated respondents, users who are interested in the characteristics of other household members may wish to select "ATUS respondents and members of their households."
 A number of variables pertaining to the characteristics of other household members are also available for selection directly through the ATUS-X data access system.
 Additional information about sample member selection options is available.

 What is the difference between rectangular and hierarchical data? [top]

-The ATUS-X data access system delivers rectangular data by default.
-The rectangularized data file does not retain households or activities as separate records.
+The ATUS-X data access system delivers rectangular data at the person level by default.
+The rectangularized person-level data file does not retain households or activities as separate records.
 Household information is put on the person records of each individual in the household.
 Time use variables created in the system consisting of aggregated time spent in user-specified activities are also delivered on the person record.
 With rectangularization, there are no separate household, activity, or who records in the data extract.
 No information is lost, and most researchers prefer this format.

 What is the difference between variables with and without the _CPS8 extension? [top]